Four teammates looking at a blank board together

 Slack can help make Robert’s rules work more effectively

 When adapting these rules to modern remote and hybrid teams, make sure technical glitches don’t get in the way of everyone expressing themselves.
 Using a platform like Slack for your meetings can help.
-You can conduct an all-written meeting in a designated Slack channel or use the platform’s suite of tools to create a living plan ahead of time for collaboration and real-time screen sharing during the meeting.
+You can meet in real-time via a Slack huddle, conduct an all-written meeting in a designated Slack channel, or use the platform’s suite of tools to create a living plan ahead of time for collaboration and real-time screen sharing during the meeting.

 ¿Ha sido útil esta nota?